Õ Blésq Blom: Background

 Mauro was a former stevedore at Recife Port and, being constantly exposed to foreigners, ended up learning several words in different languages.
-With the help of his wife, who started to guide him after he went blind in 1982, he would walk around the beach singing songs written in several languages at once - even though he wouldn't know the words' actual meanings - for some change.
-Due to their participation in the album, they received the sum of NCzS 6,000 (they would normally make between NCzS 40 and NCzS 100 a day with their public presentations).
+With the help of his wife, who started to guide him after he went blind in 1982, he would walk around the beach singing songs written in several languages at once - even though he wouldn't know the words' actual meanings - for some change, marking the tempo with an improvised caxixi made of cloth, cardboard and lead.
+For their participation in the album, they received the sum of NCzS 6,000 (they would normally make between NCzS 40 and NCzS 100 a day with their public presentations).
+Mauro had never heard his own recorded voice before.

 There were plans to invite the duo to their tour, but it wasn't possible due to production limitations.
 At the tour's time, vocalist/saxophonist Paulo Miklos and guitarist Marcelo Fromer announced they planned to produce an album by Mauro and Quitéria via WEA.

+Recording

+Õ Blésq Blom was recorded between July and September 1989.
+Its 12-song repertoire was curated from an original pool of 30 compositions.

-In July 1989, bassist/vocalist Nando Reis's mother died and he began the recording sessions still deeply affected by her death, but he later commented that the work was essential to help him process the loss.
+In the first month of recordings, bassist/vocalist Nando Reis's mother died and he began the sessions still deeply affected by her death, but he later commented that the work was essential to help him process the loss.

 During the album's sessions, they were visited by couple Tina Weymouth and Chris Frantz, respectively the bassist and the drummer of Talking Heads.

 Song information

+"Miséria" was written by Arnaldo Antunes; its lyrics were longer, but Sérgio Britto and Paulo Miklos made it shorter.
+Caetano Veloso claimed that it made the group reach "the top of MPB".
 The song "Faculdade" came to Reis in a dream.

 Several other songs besides the ones that actually made it to the final tracklist were prepared for the album and were left out of it.
 Two of them were later recovered for the Acústico MTV live album: "Nem 5 Minutos Guardados" and "A Melhor Forma".
 Six others (namely "Aqui É Legal", "Estrelas", "Eu Prefiro Correr", "Minha Namorada", "Porta Principal" and "Saber Sangrar") had their initial versions released later on the E-collection compilation (2001), along with other rare tracks.

 Release and promotion

 The album was released on 16 October in a show at the São Paulo Museum of Image and Sound.
 As part of the album's promotional efforts, the band hired a group of graffiti artists called Tupi Não Dá (a pun on Tupinambá) to write the album's name in several strategic points of São Paulo.
 They also invited Caetano Veloso to write the album's press release; his son Moreno wrote a PS.
+The album release coincided with the release of the single "Flores".